Growth mindset development: the complete guide to changing how you think

 Where does your fixed mindset actually hide?
 The domains most people miss

 Most people who read about growth mindset nod along thinking, “Yes, I believe abilities develop through effort.”
 But believing growth mindset in theory is different from living it across your actual life.
+This gap between stated belief and domain-specific behavior is what you might call Domain-Locked Thinking – the pattern where fixed beliefs persist in specific domains even when a person holds genuine growth beliefs everywhere else.
 Most people hold growth beliefs in some areas and fixed beliefs in others.

 Important